jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

 To spell out the obvious, this would not apply to EE, ToK, or Group 6 subjects for which it is entirely externally assessed.

-It would also not apply to Further Maths, which would be 100% externally assessed with no coursework.
+It would also not apply to Further Maths, which is 100% externally assessed with no coursework.

 :::